 Market Opportunity and Investment Approach

-Supply chain disruptions and dependence on China have led to two trends --
+Supply chain disruptions and Federal policies have led to firms reshoring production operations --

 Continued strong growth can be predicted, relatively immune to recession --